microsoft/staticstaging/docs/index.md

 If you don't use any splicing, quotes can feel very similar to lambdas.
 A lambda also wraps up code to run later, and via closures, a lambda can also share state from the enclosing scope where it is defined.
 In fact, it can seem silly that Alltheworld uses string literals and `eval` where an ordinary function would do just fine.

 In recognition this correspondence, Alltheworld lets you write quotes that compile to JavaScript functions.
 They have the same semantics as ordinary `eval`-based quotes---only their implementation, and therefore their performance, differs.
-To use function stages, you can *annotate* quotes with `f`, like this:
+To use function stages, you can *annotate* quotes with `js`, like this:

     var x = 21;
-    var doubler = f< x + x >;
+    var doubler = js< x + x >;
     !doubler

 The JavaScript code that Alltheworld generates for this program doesn't have any string literals at all---and it won't use `eval` at run time.

 The compiler needs keeps track of the kinds of programs so it knows how to execute them with `!`.
 The type system tracks the annotation on each quote.
-Here's a function that indicates that it takes a function (`f`-annotated) quote:
+Here's a function that indicates that it takes a function (`js`-annotated) quote:

-    def runit(c:f<Int>)
+    def runit(c:js<Int>)
       !c;
-    runit(f<2>)
+    runit(js<2>)

 You'll get a type error if the annotations don't match:

     def runit(c:<Int>)
       !c;
-    runit(f<2>)
+    runit(js<2>)

 ## N-Level Escapes { #multiescape }